$0 Nunavut Adoption Quick-Start Checklist

 Biological parent availability or location.
 Customary adoptions often involve extended family across multiple communities.
 If a biological parent is in a remote community, hard to reach, or initially resistant to the formal process (which changes the community-recognized arrangement into a government-recognized one), statement coordination takes longer.

 DFS staff turnover.
 If you are trying to reach DFS for Commissioner referral or process guidance, staff vacancies can delay callbacks.
-The territory operates with roughly a 25% vacancy rate in child and family services roles.
+A nearly 25% vacancy rate was reported for the child and family services workforce in March 2024.

 Court registry processing.
 The Nunavut Court of Justice processes filings for the entire territory.
-Processing times for ACARA registrations are not publicly listed but are generally counted in weeks, not months, for completed filings.
+Processing times for ACARA registrations are not publicly listed; allow additional time for completed filings and confirm the current process with the Registry.

 Who This Is For